 - Providing consultation regarding workstation setup

-- Giving on-campus training on ergonomics
+- Giving on-campus training on ergonomics (as requested)

 - Providing product evaluations

-Due to budgetary cutbacks, EHS no longer provides on-site proactive ergonomic evaluations.
-EHS will continue to provide an online self-assessment tool.
+- Providing an online self-assessment tool.
 This tool will walk the individual through a self evaluation and provide the user with recommendations to modify their workstation.